Why a Rear LiDAR Scanner on the New iPhone 12 is a Game Changer

 3 iPhone 12's laying facedown on a wooden table

-The news that Apple would be including LiDAR on their latest slate of iPhones has earned the company a great deal of buzz regarding the capabilities of this technology.
+The news that Apple would be including LiDAR on its latest slate of iPhones has earned the company a great deal of buzz regarding the capabilities of this technology.
 Already a key attribute of self-driving cars, augmented reality, and other robotics tech, LiDAR’s presence in the latest iPhone brings the technology beyond its industry-specific uses and into a general user’s palm.

 Advanced Scanning